pivotal-jack-moon/gpmetrist/README.md

 # Where is GPMetrist from?
-It's been produced initially by Sang-Hee Lee who is Greenplum Database, Advosory Platform Architect in Pivotal Korea in order to simulate real wrokload and to reproduce the ceratin issue. and then project names, file names and a few codes has been changed by Jack Moon.
+It's been produced initially by Sang-Hee Lee who is Greenplum Database, Advosory Platform Architect in Pivotal Korea in order to simulate real wrokload and to reproduce the ceratin issue. and project names, file names and a few codes has been changed by Jack Moon.

 # Prerequisite
 - GPDB 4, 5, 6 or later version